 - Exotic Garden and the F1 circuit: complete coverage along the entire route.

-In such a small and well-covered destination, the problem will never be the signal, but rather running out of gigabytes from sharing so many photos of the port.
-Have some extra.
+In such a small and well-covered destination, the problem will never be the signal, but running out of gigabytes from sharing so many photos of the port.
+Keep some margin.

 How many GB for a short getaway

 Monaco is usually visited in one or two days, often as a day trip from Nice.
 That's why a weekend getaway is more than covered with 1-3 GB.
-If you take a lot of photos and videos or combine Monaco with the French Riviera, a larger or regional plan is better.
+If you take many photos and videos or combine Monaco with the French Riviera, a larger or regional plan is better.

 | Type of visit | Typical usage | Recommended plan |